 It does not matter if you are a consolidated multinational brand such as Zara and H&M, a booming and expanding business like Norauto and Tefal, or a new retailer such as Google and Heretics.
 In each of these cases you should accumulate, manage and interprete data to successfully iterate.

 You will also need to overcome challenges that come with any physical store.
 CEOs of the world’s major retail companies are focusing all their efforts on omnichannel retailing, on how to integrate the consumer in all the business’ sales locations, whether physical or virtual.
 This search for omnichannel retail is a new more step to keep the attention of the customer’s variable demand.
 A client who no longer visits stores as often but who consumes much more.
 A customer who needs personalized assisted selling to enhance their shopping experience.

 In this context of reduced customer traffic and increased average ticket, adopting iteration in retailing as a business philosophy can help to correctly adjust the retail KPIs and establish, for example, specific actions to improve the retail conversion rate or increase the sales performance of each store.
-For this purpose, there is nothing better than using our free KPI dashboard to easily view all the key performance indicators for your stores.
+For this purpose, there is nothing better than using our KPIs Tracking to easily view all the key performance indicators for your stores.

 With this free solution specialized in retail you will be able to increase your sales by easily viewing your data, comparing them with other years, stores or regions to automatically locate the improvement areas, and making more accurate and right decisions.

 Therefore, you will have a technological ally that will help you implement and continue with the retail iteration as your business essence.